siplink/DataSci-participation/wrangling/s006_tidy_pivot_exercise.md

 1. Would you say this data is in tidy format?

+This data is not in tidy format because observations are split up between multiple rows.

    <!-- Describe why or why not in this space. -->

 2. Widen the data so that we see the words spoken by each race, by putting race as its own column.